Eklavya47/GeoFencing-Flutter-App/README.md

 # 🚀 Getting Started
 Follow these steps to run the project locally:
 1. Clone the repository
+2. Open the project in VS Code or Android Studio
-2. Ensure Flutter is installed on your system
+3. Ensure Flutter is installed on your system
-3. Run `flutter pub get` to install dependencies
+4. Run `flutter pub get` to install dependencies
-4. Configure your Firebase project and add necessary API keys
+5. Configure your Firebase project and add necessary API keys
-5. Run the app using `flutter run`
+6. Run the app using `flutter run`

 # 🔧 Requirements
-- Flutter SDK
+- Flutter SDK (Latest version)
 - Dart SDK
-- Android Studio / VS Code
+- Android Studio / VS Code with Flutter and Dart plugins
 - Firebase project setup
 - Google Maps API key
 - Minimum SDK: Android 21, iOS 11